engineyard/ey-docs/pages/customize-nginx.md

 ###To apply your Nginx customizations to your environment

-1. Via SSH connect to the application master instance and edit one or more of the files listed [above][1].
+1. Via SSH, connect to the application master instance and edit one or more of the files listed [above][1].

+2. If you have a clustered environment with one or more application-slave instances, make the same edits on the slave instances (or copy the edited files from the application master instance).

 2. Load new the Ngnix configuration files by doing one of the following:
     * In the UI, click Apply.